AARP Visa Credit Card Review

 Being a member of AARP has many great benefits, especially when it comes to financial services.
-You get great rates on life and property insurance, and the organization has many excellent loan products.
-The AARP Visa Card from Chase is one of those.
+You can find great rates on life and property insurance, and the organization has many excellent loan products.
+The AARP Visa Card from Chase is another one of those benefits.

 Points can be redeemed for cash, gift cards or statement credits, or you can use them to pay your AARP membership.
 There's no cap on the number of points that you can earn in the program.

 This card is a great deal, in keeping with all of the other good financial products AARP offers.
-This card is competitive with the best cash-back rewards cards such as the Bank of America Cash Rewards Visa Card.
+This card offers a cash-back program that competes well with other top cash-back rewards cards such as the Bank of America Cash Rewards Visa Card.

 Credit card pricing, terms, and rewards are subject to change.
 Check the card issuer's website for the latest credit card deals.